kostergroup/SIMsalabim/Docs/Developer_guidelines.md

 ## Parameters
 - Physical units: SI only, except for work functions (eV).
 Work functions are given as the distance to vacuum so they are positive.
-- Device parameters: try to keep the same order for ZimT and SIMsalabim.
+- Device parameters: try to keep the same order for ZimT and SimSS.
 Every parameter should have a unit (if any) and a short description.
 After reading the parameters, they should be checked (to some extent) whether they make sense (logical, physical) in Check_Parameters.